 Highlights: Devoted, Dignified, Friendly

 The Alaskan Malamute is the largest among all Alaskan dog breeds.
-Weighing up to 80 pounds and standing nearly 26 inches tall, the Malamute is truly a force to be reckoned with.
-It’s why they’re one of the top dogs to pulling heavy sleds.
+Weighing up to 80 lbs and standing nearly 26 inches tall, the Malamute is a force to be reckoned with.
+It’s why they’re one of the top dogs for pulling heavy sleds.

 The Malamute was developed for various roles and jobs in Alaska.
 While they’re primarily used to pull heavy loads today, they were used for hunting seals and polar bears in the past.
 For these jobs, the Malamute needed to be quick, strong and with high stamina.

 Malamutes are considered a staple of sled dog breeds.
-However, they don’t specialize in speed or long distance trips like the Husky.
-Rather, they’re slower and tend to travel a much shorter distance.
-As such, they can pull around 1,100–3,300 pounds of weight.
+However, they don’t specialize in speed or long distance trips like the Huskies.
+Rather, they’re slower and travel a much shorter distance.
+But because of their size, they’re able to pull around 1,100–3,300 pounds of weight.

-The Malamute will usually pull people, in addition to camp supplies, crates loaded with food and much more.
+The Malamute will usually pull people, in addition to camp supplies, crates loaded with food and other heavier cargo.
 This means that they’ll have plenty of energy and tend to need a minimum of 2 hours of good and intense physical activity each day.

-Check out this Malamute in a pulling competition:
+Check out this Malamute in a pulling competition here.

-Alaskan Malamutes are very similar to other spitz-type dog breeds, as well as most of the top popular arctic dogs.
-In fact, Malamutes share many similarities with the Husky and are often described as a bigger Husky with more heft.
-But of course, there are key differences too.
+Alaskan Malamutes are very similar to other spitz-type dog breeds, as well as most of the popular arctic dogs.
+In fact, Malamutes share many similarities with the Husky and are often described as a bigger and heftier Husky But of course, there are key differences too.

 - The Alaskan Malamute was named the official dog of Alaska in 2010.